rbms-bsc/DCRMR/_pages/Identifiers/Term-of-availability.md

 ## 10.22.3 General rule

-<a name="10.22.3.1">10.22.3.1</a> *Optionally*, if the publication bears a price or other terms of availability, record the information.
+<a name="10.22.3.1">10.22.3.1</a> *Optionally*, if the manifestation bears a price or other terms of availability, record the information.

 ## 10.22.31 Qualification